Workshops for Teachers & Librarians

 Discover musical ideas every teacher can use!

-Jim Gill will share a variety of interactive and enriching activities including music play, bookmaking, and book dramatization that kindergarten and primary grade teachers can incorporate into their classroom repertoire.
-He explains how certain literacy “building blocks,” such as auditory acuity and phonemic and phonological awareness, are best developed through active engagement in word play and rhyming games.
-And he demonstrates that a playful approach to sharing the joys of language and books needn’t end after kindergarten.
+Jim Gill will share a variety of interactive and enriching activities including music play, bookmaking, and book dramatization that kindergarten and primary grade teachers can incorporate into their classroom practice.
+Teachers will leave the session with a repertoire of musical activities that can be used for brain breaks and transition times.
+Most importantly, they will return to the classroom with an inspirational reminder that a playful approach to sharing the joys of language and books needn’t end after preschool.

-If you are interested in contacting Jim about speaking at an upcoming conference, you can
+If you are interested in contacting Jim about speaking at an upcoming conference or training event, you can

 e-mail him at email@example.com